The Association

 • garden trips abroad

-• conviviality within a group of volunteers
+• conviviality within groups of volunteers

 • donations of funds to charities